projectgranary/docs/developer-reference/dataflow/profile-store/README.md

 ## Component `Profile Updater`

 Belts process input and create Profile Updates.
 The Profile Updater merges such Profile Updates into the Profile Store.
-These Profile Updates must follow the specification in [https://gitlab.alvary.io/grnry/kafka-profile-update/blob/master/PROFILESPECS.md\#profile-update-specification](https://gitlab.alvary.io/grnry/kafka-profile-update/blob/master/PROFILESPECS.md#profile-update-specification).
+These Profile Updates must follow the [Profile specification](https://github.com/syncier/grnry-kafka-profile-update/blob/master/PROFILESPECS.md).
 Currently there are the following operations:

 #### Update Operations